About Capri Theatre

 • Chris Echols – is a native of Birmingham, AL, and has been serving as the Director of Event Technology at the Renaissance Hotel and Spa at the Convention Center in Montgomery since 2014.
 He also serves as Production Manager at First United Methodist Church and lives in Cloverdale-Idlewild with his wife Ivy and two dogs Ella and Bloo.

-• Freda Ford
+• Alfredia Ford

 • Maurice Robinson